How to Reduce Urea Levels in Blood with Diet?

 • Proper control of the blood pressure.

-When we consume foods and drinks, our bodies use all that is needed and the rest of the food is turned into waste products, which are excreted as urine.
-When our kidneys are not functioning properly, these wastes inside our body can be built up in the blood and cause various complications.
+When we consume foods and drinks, our bodies use all that is needed.
+The rest of the food is turned into waste products.
+It is thrown out of the body as urine.
+When the kidneys are unwell, these wastes build up in the blood.
+It is not a good sign.
+If so, you need to be careful with your diet.

 Lunch1 cup rice+ ½ cup moong dal+ ½ cup capsicum sabzi Or1 cup rice + ½ sambhar with vegetables+ onion slices